 Apart from the practical advantages of the numerical integration method, it may offer also a benefit for the derivation of the statistical model.
-It is common practice that stochastic events are approximated by PDF's from simple functions, because the analytical integration process is eased that way (see Pawlowski~(2004) for an in-depth discussion).
-With numerical integration this reason can be discarded further allowing the use of PDF's which approximate the observed events more accurately.
-And what's more, the events do not necessarily have to be modeled by one of the standard statistical functions.
-For instance, a spline or any other smooth function through the data points would also do.
-An explorative investigation into the modeling of the damage length, based on published data $L\ddot{u}tzen~(2001)$, is presented in Table 1.
-From this table it can be concluded that there is room for an increased accuracy, which can be exploited by the numerical integration method.
-The author recognizes the fact that this aspect is only theoretical, because the accuracy of the PDF modeling is at this moment not an object of practical concern, but the point remains.
+It is common practice that stochastic events are approximated by PDFs from simple functions, because this makes the analytical integration process easier.
+See Pawlowski (2004) for an in-depth discussion.
+With numerical integration, this reason can be discarded further allowing the use of PDFs which approximate the observed events more accurately.
+In addition, the events do not necessarily have to be modeled by one of the standard statistical functions.
+For instance, a spline or any other smooth function through the data points can be used.
+Table I presents an explorative investigation into the modeling of the damage length, based on published data Lützen (2001).
+Table I allows to conclude that there is room for an increased accuracy, which can be exploited by the numerical integration method.
+I recognize the fact that this aspect is only theoretical, because the accuracy of the PDF modeling is at this moment not an object of practical concern, but the point remains.